 In final equation (5), the partial regression coefficient λ1 = β (1 – δ) is an estimated return on assets, and it differs from β in structural equation (1) by the depreciation coefficient of property, plant and equipment—that is, beta is displaced by an adjustment when the depreciation of property, plant and equipment is not zero, which we expect to be the usual case.
 See Maddala, ibidem, section 9-5 (Omission of Relevant Variables), pp. 190-191 (Dropping Variables), and pp. 461-462 (Specification Errors).

-Now, from (3) or (5) we note that G(t) is the gross investment flow reported on the cash-flow statement that accumulates over time into an assets stock A(t).
+From equation (3) or (5), we note that G(t) is the gross investment flow reported on the cash-flow statement that accumulates over time into an assets stock A(t).
 This is what we mean by saying that assets forming the base of operating profits can’t be defined willy-nilly; instead, the gross investment flow variable must be consistent with the matching stock of assets accumulation.
 In accounting principles, G(t) = CAPX(t) represents gross investment in added property, plant and equipment, excluding inventories and other assets such as accounts receivable and excluding liabilities.
 In short, the period gross investment flow G(t) engenders the beginning-of-period assets stock A(t – 1), which is a partial base of operating profits.
 We say partial base because the same period gross investment, or G(t) = CAPX(t), is the other partial base of operating profits as visible in reduced-form equation (5).

 In contrast to structural equation (1), final equation (5) includes two determining variables to operating profits: beginning-of-period property, plant and equipment and (the same period as net operating profits are measured) gross investment in additional property, plant and equipment.
 To be precise, gross investment in depreciable property and plant should be separated from gross investment in depreciable equipment because they are subject to distinct depreciation schedules and distinct business cycles.
 However, accounting practices under GAAP and IFRS report a single aggregate figure under PPENT (property, plant and equipment (net)).

 Thus, the OECD and IRS definitions of operating assets (cited above) are misconceived.
 We recall hearing Charles Berry during the drafting of the US transfer pricing regulations insisting that assets are “dirty” numbers to be avoided.
 If we wish to use “net profits weighted by assets,” where assets include items other than property, plant and equipment net of accumulated depreciation, then (3) must be changed in a consistent fashion.
-However, we have difficulties obtaining the accounting flows matching the stock of inventories (except for one-period change in inventory stock) and the matching flows for other hard-to-measure assets because their itemized data are aggregated into amorphous total assets.
+However, we have difficulties obtaining the accounting flows matching the stock of inventories (except for one-period change in inventory stock included in COGS) and the matching flows for other hard-to-measure assets because their itemized data are aggregated into amorphous total assets.

-In practice, the problems of using “net profits weighted by assets” are even more difficult to establish reliable return on assets because we would need to replace (2) by another expression, such as the usual first-order correlation among the residuals, and this recognition would modify the estimating return on assets equation (5).
+The problems of using “net profits weighted by assets” are even more difficult to establish reliable return on assets because we would need to replace (2) by another expression, such as the usual first-order correlation among the residuals, and this recognition would modify the estimating return on assets equation (5).
 See G. Maddala, ibidem, section 12-6 (Estimation procedures when residuals are AR(1)).
 Since the non-controversial asset accumulation equation (3) is recursive, model (5) can be converted into an equation in which A(t – k), where k is the adopted terminal lag period, becomes negligible and would disappear from (5) being replaced by one-period lagged operating profits typical of distributed-lag econometric models.
 Again see Maddala, ibidem, sections 9-3 (Lagged Dependent Variables) and 16-2 (Infinite Lag Distributions (coverage of Geometric or Koyck lag)) and Hulten and Wykoff, opus citatum, equation (12).

 We draw a conclusion that using return on assets, where “net profits are weighted by assets,” is perilous because aggregating short-term with long-term assets, and aggregating non-depreciating with depreciating assets, can lead to an unreliable measure of arm's length return on assets.
 Moreover, after we recognize that assets are endogenous, estimating structural equation (1) leads to an omission bias by excluding relevant variables (such as gross investment or G(t) = CAPX(t)), making return on assets according to (1) unreliable.
 Thus, using assets as a base to operating profits is not worth the pain that this contentious denominator may provoke in tax controversy.
 Operating profit margin or operating profit markup are more reliable, and they are pure numbers and thus are not dependent on the different units or the vintages in which heterogenous assets are aggregated in accounting practices.Published on Aug 13, 2019 1:05:47 PM